realonbebeto/ecom-data-eng/README.md

 ```
 docker compose --env-file .env up -d
 ```
 7. Log on to `localhost:8000` with airflow as both the username and password.

+8. On the Admin -> Connections tab add the database connection credentials to the warehouse providing main_db as the Conn Id

-8. Run init_db_setup_v1 on the airflow UI to create the tables
+9. Run init_db_setup_v1 on the airflow UI to create the tables

-9. Activate ecom_dag_v1 on the airflow UI to schedule the pipeline.
+10. Activate ecom_dag_v1 on the airflow UI to schedule the pipeline.
 The schedule interval option is provided in code to customize for needs e.g provision of `0 0 * * *` will run the pipeline every midnight.